dmd-program/dmd-100/projects/open_design/develop-iterate.md

 ## Report in

-1. Upload the new instructions to the Studio.
+1. Upload the new instructions to the Box folder: https://psu.app.box.com/folder/31670023184.
+2. Once you have uploaded to Box, post the shared download link (The Share button in Box) to the Studio.
+Ensure the link is working and publicly accessible.